 Add milk, mix and simmer on low until milk reduces and is absorbed well.

 Then, add khowa/mawa, raisins and cashews, mix until khowa combines well.

-Add saffron soaked milk, cardamom powder, sugar and mix well till it dissolves completely
+Add saffron soaked milk, cardamom powder, sugar.
+Stir and cook until sugar dissolves completely.

 Now, increase the heat and sauté for another 6-8 minutes stirring continuously.
-Delicious rich, gajar ka halwa is ready to serve.
+Delicious rich halwa is ready to serve.

 You May Also Like

 💓 We Love to hear back from you and appreciate your success stories !